Oscar (ballet)

 Oscar is a ballet in two acts choreographed by Christopher Wheeldon to a score by Joby Talbot with stage and costume design by Jean-Marc Puissant.
 The ballet is based on the life of Oscar Wilde focussing on his time in Reading Gaol, but incorporating scenes from throughout his life.
 It weaves two of Wilde's stories into the ballet - The Nightingale and the rose and the Portrait of Dorian Gray.
 It was commissioned by the Australian Ballet and premiered in Melbourne in September 2024.

 Oscar is the first full-length ballet commissioned by the Australian Ballet's artistic director David Hallberg. and the first full-length narrative ballet commissioned by the Australian Ballet in 20 years.

 Synopsis

 Prologue

-Oscar Wilde is prosecuted under Britain's Criminal Law Amendment Act of 1885 that criminalised all sex acts between men.
+Oscar Wilde is prosecuted under Britain's Criminal Law Amendment Act 1885 that criminalised all sex acts between men.
 Details of his life are under intense scrutiny in the courtroom.

 Act 1

 Wilde sits in his jail cell where he recalls better times on a family picnic with his wife Constance and their two boys.
 He reads them his fairy tale, The Nightingale and the Rose.
 We see the story unfold interspersed with scenes from Wilde's life in London's social circles and the beginnings of his relationship with Robbie Ross.